Hallelujah78/crossword-app/NOTES.md

   - it sets the clueList React state by calling setClueList(clues)
   - it sets the gridState React state by calling setGridState(tempGrid);
     - as far as I can tell, the gridState is not mutated here, so this call should be unnecessary
-    - ~~remove setGridState call from initializeApp~~ DONE
+    - ~~remove setGridState call from createCluesFromGrid~~ DONE
-    - ~~remove 'setGridState' from list of args/params that initializeApp is called with~~ DONE
+    - ~~remove 'setGridState' from list of args/params that createCluesFromGrid is called with~~ DONE
-- once initializeGrid and initializeApp are called:
+- once initializeGrid and createCluesFromGrid are called:
   - the clue.answer prop is an array of empty strings ['', '', '', '']
   - the objects in the clue.intersection prop array do not have a letter prop (optional)
     - need to look at how we are using this as it is not set on all clues